 How to Perform

 To play the backhand, stand away from the table and face the line of play.
 For the forehand chop, you have to take a sideways stance facing the line of play.
-With the use of a medium stroke, your racket arm should move downwards and forward in the direction that the ball is going to travel.
-Make sure that your free arms should point towards the ball to help with your balance and body turn.
+With the use of a medium stroke, your racket arm should move downwards and forward in the direction that the ball will travel.
+Ensure that your free arms should point towards the ball to help with your balance and body turn.

 During your stroke, make sure that you use the elbow and wrist joints to produce maximum spin.
-You also need to push strongly with your legs to highlight your body movement.
+It would help if you also pushed firmly with your legs to highlight your body movement.
 According to experts, the racket angle should also be slightly open to pass on backspin.
-Then, you have to hit with great stroke action before hitting the ball.
-If you are new to forehead backspin stroke, here are the basic steps you need to follow:
+Then, you have to hit with excellent stroke action before hitting the ball.
+If you are new to forehead backspin stroke, here are the necessary steps you need to follow:

 The Ready Position

 To hit a forehand, you need to get into position before hitting the ball.
 To do this, you need to bend your knees and assume a comfortable crouch.
-You also need to racket with your hands gripping your racket at convenient grip.
+It would be best if you also racketed with your hands gripping your racket at a convenient grip.
 Then, stay relaxed and focused your eyes on the ball at all times.

 Grip the racket in a continental grip

 It means that you have to position the “V” making your forefinger and thumb on the top of the handle.
 Then, balance the racket using your free hand.
-You also need to hold the racket out in front of you.
+It would help if you also held the racket out in front of you.

 Step back with your right foot

-This can turn your body sideways to the net.
+Turn your body sideways to the net.
 Then, you have to execute your backswing with the racket head.
 You also need to spin around your body towards the ball and swing your racket forward.
-With an accurate footwork, you can easily move and don’t need to rush towards the ball.
+With accurate footwork, you can quickly move and don’t need to rush towards the ball.